simonipiponi/ae-csv-setup/README.md

 const CSVFile = footage("CSV.csv");
 ```

-This means that the CSV has to be the first layer in the comp — otherwise, this effectively makes the CSV behave like a normal footage item.
-Expressions will break if it's no longer in the comp (which is a good thing), and you can replace the CSV with a differently named one without having to go into expressions to update the CSV file name.
+This means that the CSV has to be the first layer in the comp.
+This effectively makes the CSV behave like a normal footage item — in the way that expressions will break if it's no longer in the comp (which is a good thing).
+Bonus: You can replace the CSV with a differently named one without having to go into expressions to update the CSV file name.
+It's just less likely to cause problems that are a headache to clean up.
 Be careful doing it like this with huge CSV files though, because...

 ### 5. The file size of your AE Project might increase exponentially.